RayCleanTM Ballast Water Management System

 Total pressure loss of the treatment system: 0.5 bar

 3 x 230V, 50/60Hz – 10A for main control panel and 3 x 63A per UV control panel

 As one of the very few ballast water treatment systems on the market, the RayCleanTM system utilizes highly efficient low-pressure UV lamps, as opposed to the more commonly used medium pressure UV lamps.
-The low pressure UV lamps have a number of distinct advantages which makes them the optimum choice for ballast water treatment:
+The low pressure UV lamps have a number of distinct advantages:

 | ||RayCleanTM low pressure UV lamp ||Medium pressure UV lamp |

 Converts approx. 35% of input power to useful UVC light.

 Only half the electrical power is required to generate the same UV treatment

 |Converts approx. 20% of input power to useful UVC light. |